About The Vane at Long Newton

 Only 4 miles from Stockton and 6 miles from Darlington, it’s the perfect opportunity to get away and relax at a genuinely friendly country pub while enjoying exceptional food.

-Whether it’s the lunch menu, market menu in the early evening, or the a la Carte menu, there’s a common theme –fresh ingredients, exquisitely cooked and delightfully presented to give an amazing tasting experience.
+Whether it’s the main menu, with pub classics and evening special dishes or the market menu, with its changing choices at lunch or in the early evening, there’s a common theme –fresh ingredients, exquisitely cooked and delightfully presented to give an amazing tasting experience.
 Then there is the Sunday lunch menu, with traditional mouth-watering roasts and trimmings and a Children’s menu.
 All this can be accompanied by a bottle of wine or a pint of hand-pulled cask beer.

 The Vane is a dog-friendly pub.
 Well-behaved dogs are welcome in the garden and in the bar section of the pub so its a good place to stop off for refreshment after a walk in the nearby woods and countryside, such as Coatham Stobb,